Henry-Cheng/CodingPractice/README.md

     - e.g. N-Queens problem can be resolved by DP, though it has optimial sub-structure, but it has no `overlapping subproblem`, so with DP memory we cannot optimze anything.
 It's better to just use backtracking.

 NOTE:
-- in graph, DFS and BFS are bit different, since graph could have circles, so need to maintain a visited array/map
+- graph could have circles, we need to maintain a `visited` array/set when using BFS/DFS, but for tree, we can skip `visited`
+- if the `node` is not an integer, we cannot build an `adajacency matrix` to access it by index, instead we can build an `adajacency map` by hashmap and `visited` variable by hashset
--
+- `entryPoints` is important
+  - no matter DFS or BFS, need to start with all `entrypoints` and then call dfs or bfs

-BFS template
+- BFS
+  - is good to look for shortest path (e.g. `1129.
+Shortest Path with Alternating Colors`), no matter it's directed or not, and there is no weight on edges
+  - a graph could have multiple entryPoints, we need to enqueue all of them at beginning, e.g. `542.
+01 Matrix`
+  - a graph could have mutltiple entryPoints when looking at neighbors, need to enqueue all of them, e.g.  for `1129.
+Shortest Path with Alternating Colors`, a node itself could have self-circle, a visited node could have another color edege, we need to enqueue both of them when looking at neighbors
+  - sometimes we need to define custome queue object to record more information, e.g. for `1129.
+Shortest Path with Alternating Colors`, we need to record color of the entryPoints in the queue.
+  - for tree, no need to define `visited`, since there is no cycle
+- DFS
+  - is good to look for a valid path and output the path (using "path" param)
+  - we need to do DFS for all `entryPoints`, e.g. for `200.
+Number of Islands`, we start with all "1" in matrix and do dfs.

+BFS template (T(N) where N is the # of nodes, S(D) while D is the tree diameter)
 ```
     public voic BFS(Node node) {
         if (node == null) {
             return node;
         }

-        // Put the first node in the queue
+        // Put all the entryPoints to the queue!!
         Deque<Node> queue = new LinkedList<Node> ();
-        queue.offer(node);
+        queue.offer(node); // a graph could have multiple entryPoints

         // visit the node
         Set<Node> visited = new HashSet<>();
         visited.add(node); // initial visited node, record it!!!

         // Start BFS traversal
+        int levelCount = 1;
         while (!queue.isEmpty()) {
+            int totalInCurrentLevel = queue.size();
+            for (int i = 0; i < totalInCurrentLevel; i++) { // only visite one level
                 Node n = queue.poll();
                 // do the processing here!!!!!
+                // if found the node, we can break now, the node is found by levelCount steps
-            for (Node neighbor: n.neighbors) {
+                for (Node neighbor: n.neighbors) { // all possible neighbors need to enqueue
-                if (!visited.contains(neighbor)) {
+                    if (!visited.contains(neighbor) && isValid(neighbor)) {
                         queue.offer(neighbor);
                         visited.add(neighbor); // already pushed to queue, record visited!!!
                     }
                 }
             }
+            levelCount++; // increment the level count
         }
+    }
 ```

-DFS template
+DFS can have 3 types of templates:
+1. dfs with `visited` -- when it's explicit tree/graph style, no need to `backtrack` (e.g. `133. clone graph`)
 ```
     private Set<Node> visited = new HashSet<>();
+    // for all entryPoints, do DFS
     public void DFS(Node node) {
         if (visited.contains(node)) {
             return;